arthurmco/ghostwriter/README.md

-Ghostwriter is a software for those that want a platform for article/blog editing and management, but don't want a predefined way to display it, with limited choice for themes, complicated APIs and a difficult configuration
+Ghostwriter is a software for those that want a platform for article/blog editing and management, but don't want a predefined way to display it, with limited choice for themes (that never fit with your site), complicated APIs and a difficult configuration

 This software gives *you* the control of how the posts are shown, offering a simple REST API for creating and showing them, along with a simple interface